What is Lifestyle Health?

 - Employ effective strategies for engaging patients/clients in positive lifestyle behaviors

-- Utilize tools and resources provided and developed through the course in case study, application scenarios and their own practice
+- Utilize tools and resources provided and developed throughout the program in case study, application scenarios and their own practice

 - Integrate appropriate, evidence-based, lifestyle interventions into patient centered healthcare

-- Online, interactive learning experience developed by a multidisciplinary team for a working healthcare practitioner or student in a health related discipline.
+- Online, interactive learning experience developed by a interprofessional team for a working healthcare practitioner or student in a health related discipline.

 - Complete the certificate in two, three credit hour courses (6 SCH)